andresubri/react-native-kin/README.md

 React Native library responsible for creating a new Stellar account and managing KIN balance and transactions.

+### Still in progress, not production ready
+### TODO
+1.Connecting to a service provider
+2.Creating and retrieving a KIN account
+3.Onboarding
+4.Retrieving Balance
+5.Transfering KIN to another account
+6.Watching Payments

 ## Getting started

 `$ npm install react-native-kin --save`